 Many state PUCs do not allow the gas company to buy gas under long term contracts which can offer lower prices over a longer term of supply.
 H

 Also many state PUCs do not allow the gas company to use energy price hedging services or weather derivatives products which can put a maximum ceiling on how high the contract price for buying gas can increase .
 Contact your Public Utility Commission to ask them to allow these types of products and services for price risk management.
 Go to the www.naruc.org web site and click on the State PUCs icon for state contact details.

+[IN CALIFORNIA FAILURE TO MAKE SUSTAINED INVESTMENT IN IN-STATE TRANSPORTATION AND RELATED GAS INFRASTRUCTURE IS A KEY DRIVER OF THE SHORTAGE.
+IN ADDITION, IN-STATE PRODUCTION IS HAMPERED BY REGULATIONS.
+WE WANT TO ADD THIS?]

 WHAT IS BEING DONE TO INCREASE NATURAL GAS SUPPLIES?

 The move towards higher gas prices last year has increased U.S. gas producer’s drilling activity levels by 30 percent from their low 1999 levels.
-Gas rig counts have risen from the 550 or 600 gas rig levels to historically high 700 to 800 or more active rigs this year.
-Security Analyst firms like Lehman Brothers, for example, see such higher gas rig activity enabling U.S. natural gas production to grow.
-Lehman estimates U.S. natural gas production growth of 1.7 percent this year and 2.9 percent next year, that will increase natural gas supplies two years in a row after a three year decline trend.
+Gas rig counts have risen from the 550 or 600 gas rigs to an historically high 700 to 800 level, or more, of active rigs this year.
+Security analyst firms like Lehman Brothers, for example, see increased gas rig activity enabling U.S. natural gas production to grow by 1.7 percent this year and 2.9 percent next year.
+These rates represent consecutive annual increases after a three year decline trend.
 I

 ARE CALIFORNIA’S ELECTRICITY PROBLEMS GOING TO SPREAD TO OTHER STATES?